Ghouls 'n Ghosts

 Ghouls 'n Ghosts, known as in Japan, is a 1988 platform game developed and published by Capcom for arcades.
 It is the sequel to 1985's Ghosts 'n Goblins, and the second game in the Ghosts 'n Goblins series.

 It was a commercial success, becoming the eighth highest-grossing arcade game of 1989 in Japan.
 It was also critically acclaimed, with the Sega Genesis version winning four awards from Electronic Gaming Monthly in 1989, including Best Game of the Year.

 Plot

-Three years after the events of Ghosts 'n Goblins, the Ghosts have returned with Ghouls for revenge, initiating a mortal holocaust on the Princess' kingdom as beams of light struck through countless villagers.
-When Sir Arthur returns to the village, his rescue attempt was too soon as his beloved Princess Prin-Prin also has her soul taken away from her body in front of his very eyes.
-Now it's up to the heroic knight once again to slay his way to the hellish castle to defeat the evil Lucifer and his legion of demons and restore the souls of Prin-Prin and every mortal.
+Three years after the events of Ghosts 'n Goblins, the kingdom is attacked by ghosts and ghouls, and the souls of its inhabitants are taken.
+Princess Prin-Prin is among those affected.
+Sir Arthur sets out to defeat Lucifer and his demons and restore the stolen souls.